-Finally for this Pioneer XDJ-XZ review, let’s consider who it’s for.
+To end our Pioneer DJ XDJ-XZ review, let’s consider who it’s for.
 Mobile DJs will love this, especially stateside, where controller size is definitely more of a “thing” than (for instance) here in Europe.
 It just looks the part.

-And serious hobbyists who just want the “standard” look and feel for their home gear – not least because it prepares them for DJing in clubs whith similar-feeling gear – that follows a similar workflow, will find it apealing too.
+And serious hobbyists who just want the “standard” look and feel for their home gear – not least because it prepares them for DJing in clubs with similar-feeling gear – that follows a similar workflow, will find it appealing too.

 Ultimately, we’d expect in the coming year or two that Pioneer DJ will update its internal technology to offer standalone systems with the kind of power we are seeing in the best such units out there, namely from Denon DJ.
 When the company does, this unit will instantly be dated.

 But even so, there is so much legacy tech here that we’ll still expect to see XDJ-XZs in venues and homes for many years to come, perfectly serviceable and being used to bash out great sets night after night.

 Want help choosing gear?
 Grab your free PDF: The Digital DJ Gear Buyer’s Guide